jrhawley/recipes/Recipes/craisin-feta-salad.md

 1. Place pine nuts in frying pan on low and stir until golden brown
 2. Mix all salad ingredients in a bowl
 3. Mix all dressing ingredients in a small container with a lid
-4. Pour dressing over salad before serving, keeping leftover dressingin the fridge
+4. Pour dressing over salad before serving, keeping leftover dressing in the fridge